-Once trust has been earned, the alienator moves on to the devalue stage.
+The component of trust has now been earned.
+The alienator can now move on confidentally to the devalue stage.
 It is during this stage that the various manipulative tactics take place.
 Each tactic is designed to shock the victim - the targeted parent - with the objective to create shock after shock after shock.
 Few people can withstand the extent of this amount of trauma and be unaffected.